pavanpodila/react-native-popup/README.md

 # react-native-popup

-Popup control that can show above/below the trigger button.
-Tapping outside closes the popup.
+Popup control that can:

+- [x] show above/below the trigger button
+- [x] close when tapped outside the popup content
+- [x] align to the center of the trigger button when possible and adjust when at window edges
+- [x] adapt and adjust based on change in orientation at runtime
+- [x] work with a simple API

 ## API and Usage